BurdetteLamar/AboutRuby/core/Hash/markdown.md

 shift → [key, value] or default_value
 ```

-Removes the first hash entry, returning a 2-element Array
+Removes the first entry from <tt>self</tt>,
-containing the removed key and value:
+returning a 2-element Array containing the removed key and its value:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}